kendopunk/rust-react/README.md

 $> cargo install cargo-watch
 ```

+**CSV File Path**

 The Polars examples read from a CSV file called `organizations-100.csv` located in `actix-backend/static`.

-In `actix-backend/.cargo/config.toml`, please provide the full path to this file as it appears in your filesystem.
+In `actix-backend/.cargo/config.toml`, please change the value of `PATH_TO_ORGANIZATION_CSV` to the full path as it appears on your filesystem.

 ```sh
 # run the server